 In a foreclosure rescue scam, the perpetrator will identify seniors who are at risk of losing their homes due to foreclosure.
-The perpetrator will convince the senior citizen to obtain a reverse mortgage to save the property but will then inform the senior that he or she does not qualify.
+They will convince the senior to obtain a reverse mortgage to save the property but will then inform them that they don’t qualify.
 The senior will then be encouraged to take out a traditional mortgage instead, at which point the property and its equity will get transferred to the perpetrator.

 The Loan is Unsuitable or Not the Best Option

-Sometimes, reverse mortgage fraud involves more subtle deception – the lender or other advisor is not necessarily lying to the senior citizen who’s considering a reverse mortgage but pushes the loan knowing that it’s either not the best option or that it’s an unsuitable product.
-In these instances, the perpetrator of the scam uses high pressure sales techniques to push the reverse mortgage, urging the senior to act fast before carefully considering his or her options.
-These individuals have also been known to send direct mail that attempts to sell the reverse mortgage as something closely tied to the government by using confusing language and different government seals.
+Sometimes reverse mortgage fraud involves more subtle deception – the lender or other advisor is not necessarily lying to the senior citizen who’s considering a reverse mortgage but pushes the loan knowing that it’s either not the best option or is an unsuitable product.
+In these instances, the scammer uses high pressure sales techniques to push the reverse mortgage, urging the senior to act fast before carefully considering their options.
+These criminals have also been known to send direct mail that attempts to sell the reverse mortgage as something closely tied to the government by using confusing language and different government seals.

 If you are dealing with a lender, the biggest risk that you face is that the loan is not suitable for your needs.
 In some cases, the loan is simply not right for you.
 In others, a reverse mortgage may fit your need but may not be the most affordable or appropriate financing option available.
 It is the reverse mortgage lender’s duty to perform due diligence and to disclose this information to you.

 In other cases, the fraud occurs when the perpetrator attempts to sell other products that will be paid for by a reverse mortgage.
 Seniors will sometimes receive a pitch for home improvements services.
-After the salesperson concludes the presentation, he or she will insist that a reverse mortgage is the best option to pay for these improvements.
+After the salesperson concludes the presentation, they’ll insist that a reverse mortgage is the best option to pay for these improvements.
 Companies that sell financial products such as annuities and insurance will sometimes encourage people to use the proceeds of a reverse mortgage to pay for these products.

 Reverse Mortgage Fraud is Often Committed by Someone You Know!

-The Federal Bureau of Investigation put together a list of tips to help seniors avoid reverse mortgage fraud.
+The FBI put together a list of tips to help seniors avoid reverse mortgage fraud.
 Since these tips are so important, we’ve republished them verbatim below:

 - Do not respond to unsolicited advertisements.